gf404/Portfolio/README.md

 About Me
 I am a Research Associate currently expanding my skill set to transition into a Data Scientist role.
 My background in research has equipped me with a strong foundation in critical thinking, experimental design, and data interpretation.
-Building on these experiences, I’ve developed a portfolio of projects showcasing my capabilities in data analysis, visualization, and statistical modeling using Python, SQL, and various data science tools.I’m passionate about applying data-driven insights to solve real-world problems, enhance decision-making, and uncover meaningful patterns in complex datasets.
+Building on these experiences, I’ve developed a portfolio of projects showcasing my capabilities in data analysis, visualization, and statistical modeling using Python, SQL, and various data science tools.
+I’m passionate about applying data-driven insights to solve real-world problems, enhance decision-making, and uncover meaningful patterns in complex datasets.

 Skills and Tools